savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 The `2.3.x` release was a good opportunity to catch up with this.
 It turned out that, with the new script caching, we can get initial memory consumption close to the `1.3.x` levels!

-But, first, let's look at **how to check for memory usage?**.
-Because, well, it turns out that this isn't easy at all..
+But, first, let's look at **how to check memory usage?** Because, well, it turns out that this isn't easy at all..

 ## The labyrinth of memory allocation